-Joe Shirley, Jr.
+Joe Shirley, Jr., NN President

-RESOLUTION OF THE SMITH LAKE CHAPTER
+Ben Shelly, NN Vice President RESOLUTION OF THE SMITH LAKE CHAPTER

-"THE SMITH LAKE APPROVING AND SUPPORTING THE NAVAJO NATION'S WORK AND EFFORT ON FEDERAL LEGISLATION TO RESTORE CERTAIN BLM AND PLO-2198 LANDS TO NAVAJO TRIBAL TRUST
+THE SMITH LAKE APPROVING AND SUPPORTING THE NAVAJO NATION'S WORK AND EFFORT ON FEDERAL FGISLATION TO RESTORE CERTAIN BLM AND PLO-2198 LANDS TO NAVAJO TRIBAL TRUST "

-- Pursuant to 26 N.N.C.: 3 (A) (2005) and 11 N.N.C.
-10 (A) (2005), the Smith Lake Chapter is a recognized local government entity of the Navajo Nation established and duty certified by the Navajo Nation Council to exercise certain local governing established and duty certified by the Navajo Nation Council to exercise certain local governing powers, to review and support activities benefiting the Chapter community, and for make recommendations to the Navajo Nation andior federal, state, and local agencies for the benefit of the Chapter, and - Pursuant to 2 NNC 861 et seq., the Eastern Navajo land commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the - Eastern Navajo Agency, and Pura consolidation Act of 1984, 25 U.S.C.
-2201 at seq., and Navajo Land Consolidation Plan Purauant to the tederal Indian Land Consolidation Act of 1984, 25 U.S.C.
-2201 at seq., and Navajo Land Consolidation Plan lands within the main part of the eastern Navajo Agency area and the satellite reservations of Alamo, Rameh, and Tohalidee approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue work toward consolidating - The Chapter is cognizant of the numerous problems created by the differing land statuses in the Eastern Navalo Agency, such as for programmatic human services, law and ranger enforcement, land use Right-of-Way approval, and much needed - other land use approvals; and - the Chapter Strongy encourages the Eastern Navalo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goals and forth in the land consolidation plant; and The Chapter is findromed about the polential land exchange known as the "Navajo Exchange Land Initiative", or NELT, involving convession of BLM and Public Land Onder 2198 into Triba Trust status.
-As some of these land types are situated within the Chapter area, the Chapter is very supportive of NELI and thereby requests federal authorities to act favorably of the
+- 1. Pursuant to 26 N.N.C.
+3 (A) (2005) and 11 N.N.C 10 (A) (2005), the Smith Lake Chapter is a recognized local government entity of the Navajo Nation established and duly certified by the Navajo Nation Council to exercise certain local governing established and duty centiled by the Navajo Nation Council to exercise certain local governing powers, to review and support activities benefiling the Chapter community, and to make recommendations to the Navajo Nation and/or federal, state, and local agencies for the benefil of the Chapter; and - 2.
+Pursuant to 2 NNC 861 el seq., the Eastern Navajo land commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navaio Agency: and - 3.
+Pursuant to the federal Indian Land consolidation Act of 1984, 25 U.S.C.
+2201 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue work toward consolidating lands within the main part of the eastern Navajo Agency area and the satellite reservations of Alamo, Ramah, and Tohajilee; and - 4.
+The Chapter is cognizant of the numerous problems created by the differing land statuses in the Eastern Navajo Agency, such as for programmatic human services, law and ranger enforcement, land use Right-of-Way approval, and much needed other land use approvals; and - the Chapter Strongly encourages the Eastern Navalo Land Commission, the Navajo Land Department, and appropriate 5 Navajo Nation Council standing committees to work towards the goals set forth in the land consolidation plan; and - The Chapter is informed about the polential land exchange known as the "Navajo Exchange Land Initiative", or "NELI". involving conversion of BLM and Public Land Order 2198 into Tribal Trust status.
+As some of these land types are situated within the Chapter area, the Chapter is very supportive of NELI and thereby requests federal authorities to act favorably o the exchange.

-- The Smith Lake Chapter supports the Navajo Nation's work and effort on Federat Legistation to restore certain BLM and PLO.2198 Lands to Navajo Tribal Trust.
-The Smith Lake Chapter strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Ngtion Council standing committees to work towards the goal set forth in the Land
+- 1. The Smith Lake Chapter supports the Navajo Nation's work and effort on Federal Legislation to restore certain BLM and PLO-2198 Lands to Navajo Tribal Trust. - 2.
+The Smith Lake Chapter strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goal set forth in the Land consolidation

-We hereby certifies that the foregoing resolution was duly considered at a duly cahed Chapter Meeting by the Smith Lake chapter Navajo Nation, New Moxico at which a quorum was present that same was passed by a vote of In favor20 opposed O abstained to the 17th day of 1974, 2009
+We hereby certifies that the foregoing resolution was duly considered at a duly called Chapter Meeting by the Smith Lake chapter Navajo Nation, New Mexico at which a quorum was present that same was passed by a vote of in favor20 opposed O abstained to on the 7th day of Sispt.
+2009